-Dentures – Rock Hill, SC
+Dentures Rock Hill

 Bid Farewell to Gaps in Your Smile

 Do you suffer from extensive tooth loss?
 You’re not alone.
 According to the American College of Prosthodontists (ACP), roughly 178 million Americans are missing at least one tooth, and 40 million are missing all their teeth.
 If you contribute to either statistic, you understand just how much tooth loss can affect your quality of life.
 Fortunately, you don’t have to live that way forever.
-At Coombs, Ross and Sourlis Family Dentistry, our restorative dentist offers dentures to help rebuild your smile and recharge your confidence.
-If you’re ready to bid farewell to gaps in your smile, continue reading or schedule a consultation with our team today!
+At Coombs, Ross & Sourlis Family Dentistry, our restorative dentist offers dentures to help rebuild your smile and recharge your confidence.
+If you’re ready to bid farewell to gaps in your grin, continue reading or schedule a consultation with our team today!

-Who’s a Good Candidate for Dentures?
+Who Is a Good Candidate for Dentures?

 Whether you’re missing several teeth or an entire arch, you may be eligible to get dentures.
 This method of tooth replacement is excellent for patients who want to enjoy a complete, functioning smile once again.
 During your consultation, your dentist in Rock Hill will conduct an oral examination to determine if this solution is right for you.
-It’s incredibly important that you have healthy gums to support your new prosthetics.
+It’s incredibly important that you have healthy gums to support your new prosthesis.
 That said, if you have problems like tooth decay or gum disease, you’ll need to work the appropriate care into your treatment before you can start the denture process.

 Types of Dentures

-During a consultation, our dentist will assess your goals and needs to narrow down the right type of denture for you.
+During a consultation, our dentist will assess your goals and needs in order to narrow down the right type of denture for you.
 Based on their findings, they will recommend one of the following options:

 Partial Dentures